 We rely on the supplies of certain raw materials such as tungsten, lead, iridium, and copper for security and inspection products and copper, lead, tungsten, rhenium, molybdenum zirconium, and various high grades of steel alloy for X-ray tubes.
 Worldwide demand, availability, and pricing of these raw materials have been volatile.
+We have experienced and expect that we will continue to experience increases in raw material costs due to inflation and other market constraints.
 We expect that availability and pricing will continue to fluctuate in the future.
 If supplies are restricted or become unavailable or if prices increase further, this could constrain our manufacturing of affected products, reduce our profit margins, or otherwise materially and adversely affect our business.